keratin/authn/docs/api.md

 Visibility: Public

-`GET /sessions/logout`
+`DELETE /session`

-When a user signs up or logs in, their device establishes a session with the AuthN service.
-This endpoint will revoke the AuthN session.
-Note that this is implemented as a redirect process, but you may also initiate the logout via XHR and manage redirects yourself as the [`keratin/authn-js`](https://github.com/keratin/authn-js) library does.
+When a user signs up or logs in, their device establishes a session with the AuthN service, and within that session is a refresh token.
+This endpoint will revoke the token and discard the session.

 #### Success:

-    302 Found
-    Location: ...

-#### Failure:

-    302 Found
-    Location: ...
+    200 OK

 ### Request Password Reset